top of page

 • Peer learning and exchange with participants from rural communities and supporting organizations across the Western U.S. and beyond.

-We’ll begin with a candid conversation featuring Elizabeth Sodja, Lindsey Romaniello, and Jake Powell from the Gateway and Natural Amenity Region (GNAR) Initiative.
-Drawing on GNAR’s research and work with western communities, Liz and Lindsey will share insights into how recreation-driven tourism is shaping local economies and community life.
-With Jake guiding the exchange, they’ll explore what communities across the West are experiencing as outdoor recreation becomes a larger part of their economic future — including the opportunities, tradeoffs, and hard questions that come with it.
+Elizabeth Sodja, Lindsey Romaniello, and Jake Powell from the Gateway and Natural Amenity Region (GNAR) Initiative drew on GNAR’s research and work with western communities to share insights into how recreation-driven tourism is shaping local economies and community life.
+They explored what communities across the West are experiencing as outdoor recreation becomes a larger part of their economic future — including the opportunities, tradeoffs, and hard questions that come with it.

 Lindsey Romaniello is a PhD student at the University of Utah and a researcher with the Gateway and Natural Amenity Regions (GNAR) Initiative, where she studies planning challenges in rural and gateway communities across the western United States.
 She previously worked as a recreation and community planning consultant, supporting towns and regions across the country, and has experience in local government as a municipal planner in the Rocky Mountain West.
 Her work focuses on long-range planning and land use policy, with current research exploring housing affordability, infrastructure development, and water access.
 Lindsey is based in Salt Lake City, Utah.